 URBANA, Ill. – Trees are natural caretakers – their limbs provide shade and shelter, their seeds and leaves provide food, their roots filter water.
 Insect scientists have another skill to add to the list – a haven for caterpillars.
 Entomologists are asking gardeners, homeowners, and landscapers to stop mowing and instead add permanent plantings under tree canopies to help moths and butterfly caterpillars survive.

 Biologist, pollinator conservationist, and award-winning author Heather Holm describes these plantings as soft landings for insects.
 Once the caterpillar of a moth or butterfly eats its fill of tree leaves, most of the time it drops to the ground to pupate.
 It may burrow into leaf litter or the ground.

-“However, most people leave grass under trees, which has to be mowed,” says Kelly Allsup, University of Illinois Extension Horticulture Educator.
+“However, most people leave grass under trees, which has to be mowed,” says Kelly Allsup, former University of Illinois Extension Horticulture Educator.
 “This creates an ecological trap preventing butterflies and moths from reaching adulthood.”

 A soft landing is critical under certain trees such as oak, willow, cherry, pines, and poplars.
 These keystone species trees feed a lot of species of butterfly and moth caterpillars.
 According to famed entomologist and author Doug Tallamy, oak trees support 534 species of lepidoptera, the insect order containing butterflies and moths, and black cherry supports 456 species.
 One of Illinois’ most well-known moths, the Polyphemus moth, feeds on oak and black cherry trees.